-CAO Points Range 2019: 348-541 Length of Course: 4 years DN530 Places: 250 three other recognised subjects Other School Leaving Examinations See www.ucd.ie/admissions
+CAO Points Range 2019: 348-541 Length of Course: 4 years DN530 Places: 250

-See pages 197 - 204 Leaving Cert Subject Entry Requirements · O6/H7 in English, Irish, a third language and
+Leaving Cert Subject Entry Requirements • O6/H7 in English, Irish, a third language and three other recognised subjects

 Studying English with Creative Writing has allowed me to take something I love and incorporate it directly into my degree.
 The hardest part about writing is often finding the time to do it.
 The English with Creative Writing programme allows me to focus entirely on something I am passionate about.
 The School's impressive range of English modules is unparalleled and gives me the freedom to explore the subject in great depth.